A school's proposal to ban leggings has received the best response from students

 Apparently students can now show too much leg by wearing pants that, um, completely cover their legs.

-The New Hanover County School Board in New Hanover County, North Carolina, is receiving a lot of opinions from people all across Twitter after proposing a ban on leggings, and then asking students for their thoughts.
+The New Hanover County School Board in New Hanover County, North Carolina, is receiving a lot of opinions from people all across Twitter after proposing a ban on leggings, and then asking students for their thoughts. false

 The school district’s potentially new dress code, AKA #Policy8520, proposes a ban on “leggings, ‘skinny jeans‘ or other excessively tight-fitting pants unless covered by a top or dress to the appropriate length.”
 And not just pants — “Dresses, skirts, skorts and similar garments must meet the same criteria as put forth above.”